sodamkimkim/PhotonMiniProject1/README.md

 # PhotonMiniProject1
-a repository form a Unity Photon Mini Project
+a repository for a Unity Photon Mini Project